xmtp/xmtp-dot-org/blog/trivia.md

 :::info Looking to launch a similar experience?

-💡 Want to launch a similar game or experience?
-DM me at prxshant.eth, and let’s make it happen!
+💡 DM me at prxshant.eth, and let’s make it happen!

 :::